-In this season of peace and joy, we encourage people of good will to pray for justice, peace and security in the Holy Land.
+This Christmas, we encourage people of good will to pray for peace, justice, and security in the Holy Land.